michaelgeers6/personal-website/content/authors/admin/_index.md

 As a Fellow of the International Max Planck Research School on the Life Course (LIFE), my doctoral research is jointly supervised by Ralph Hertwig and Stefan Herzog.

 Prior to joining ARC, I earned a Master of Behavioral and Decision Sciences at the University of Pennsylvania.
 I also completed an MSc in Marketing (Trinity College Dublin) and a BA in Business (Provadis School of International Management and Technology).
-See my CV for more on my background and experience.
+See my  {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}} for more on my background and experience.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.